 Tile is an irreplaceable material in home furnishing.
 In the bathroom, it can withstand moisture and humidity while creating a hygienic space.
-In the kitchen, tile can stand up to spills and stains from cooking and food preparation.
-Thanks to the variety of colors, materials and sizes of tile available, there is something for everyone.
-Plus, tiling is one of the projects that committed DIY enthusiasts can handle on their own.
-Use this tile guide to calculate the average costs of installation and purchase.
+In the kitchen, tile can stand up to spills and stains from cooking and food prep.
+Thanks to the variety of colors, materials

 As always, if you need help along the way, ImproveNet can connect you with up to four tile pros in your area for free!

 The first step in any tiling process will be determining exactly how many tiles you need.
-Whether you are tiling the floors, the shower or the walls, you should start by getting exact measurements of the area.
-When you know the area's total square footage, multiply that number by 115 percent.
+Whether you’re tiling the floors, the shower or the walls, you should start by getting exact measurements of the area.
+When you know the area's total square footage, multiply that number by 115%.
 This accounts for mistakes, the edges of the room or even slight miscalculations in your measurements.
-Once you know exactly how much tile you need, you can start crafting a budget.
-Try to get your figure down to a specific price per square foot, which will make it much easier to compare materials.
+Once you know exactly how much

-If you are happy to have the professionals come in and install your tile floor for you, then you can enjoy peace of mind and the knowledge that it is being done correctly.
-However, you will definitely be paying for the privilege.
+Tiling is not an easy task or DIY project.
+Only skilled DIYers should take on a project like this.
+Because of the design and order of pieces being placed, any mistake made will leave a lasting impression.
+Hiring a professional to do this project will give you peace of mind and the knowledge that it’s being done correctly.
+However, you will definitely be paying for the complexity and labor of this project.
 On average, homeowners can expect to pay anywhere between $2,005 and $2,873 for tile installation in a single room.

 If you have some DIY experience and a bit of time, you might want to consider this project on your own.
 While it can save you money, it will be labor intensive.
-If you are working with ceramic or porcelain tiles, you will also need to have a wet tile saw, which you can rent for the day at many building stores.
+If you’re working with ceramic or porcelain tiles, you will also need to have a wet tile saw, which you can rent for the day at any hardware store.
 Expect to take two days to tile a bathroom completely and three days for a larger kitchen.

 Tiling the floors or walls of your home is a smart way to protect the home from moisture and give it a striking new look.
 The variety of tiles and project sizes means that prices can vary depending on what you plan to install and how big the area will be.